adore/daylight/doc/develop.md

 Any public method is allowed to be called on the model instance by use of the `remoted` method added by `Daylight::Refiners`.
 Which public methods are allowed are defined in your [Routes](#routes).

+> FUTURE #4: It would be nice to allow public methods on the model class to
+> be exposed and called against the collection.

 Remoted methods should return a record or collections of records so that they may be instanciated correctly by the client and act as a proxy back to the API.